coolSurferBoi/LLM_Journeys/README.md

 # 🧠 LLM Journeys

-Welcome to **LLM_Journeys**, a personal and practical exploration of Large Language Models (LLMs) from foundational concepts to advanced implementations.
+Welcome to **LLM_Journeys**, a personal and practical exploration of Large Language Models (LLMs).
 This repository is curated and maintained by [Hoon Kim](https://github.com/HoonTheDataSpecialist), a data specialist diving deep into the capabilities, limitations, and applications of LLMs in real-world scenarios.

 ## 🌐 Repository Overview

 This repo serves as a learning journal and implementation space for working with LLMs.
 It includes:

-- 🧪 Experiments and notebooks with Hugging Face Transformers, OpenAI API, and other LLM frameworks
+- 🧪 Experiments with Hugging Face Transformers, OpenAI API, and other LLM frameworks
 - 🛠️ Tools and scripts for model inference, prompt engineering, and fine-tuning
-- 📘 Notes and references to papers, tutorials, and best practices
 - 📁 Modular structure for easy extension as learning evolves

 ## 📂 Directory Structure